rumpkernel/buildrump.sh/README.md

 Instructions
 ============

-Get NetBSD src, e.g. `cvs -z3 -d anoncvs@anoncvs.netbsd.org:/cvsroot co
+Get NetBSD src, e.g.
--P src`.
+`env CVS_RSH=ssh cvs -z3 -d anoncvs@anoncvs.netbsd.org:/cvsroot co -P src`.
 If your source tree is too old, the script will complain.
 Generally speaking, for now you need a recent NetBSD-current.

 Run the script and specify the NetBSD source directory with `-s`.
 Use `-h` to see other options.